weronika0913/elt_project/README.md

 # ELT Pipeline with Airflow, MinIO, DuckDB and Streamlit

-The new version of the project is available here.
-The previous version can be found in the tags section.
+The updated version of the project is available here.
+The previous version can be found in the **tags** section.

+The goal of this update is to automatically and dynamically fetch historical data for multiple assets in one run.
+This makes the data retrieval process more efficient and scalable, while also improving the functionality of the data warehouse.
+It allows for easier management of larger asset datasets and better integration into the data warehouse.

 This project demonstrates an end-to-end ELT pipeline using the following tools: